-4. Suntory Toki
+4. Suntory Toki Whisky

 BEST JAPANESE WHISKY

 Japanese whiskys (they spell it without the ‘e’) have blown-up fairly recently in North America, although they can still be hard to find and expensive.
-Luckily, one great Japanese whisky — Suntory Toki — has worked its way into the mainstream, coming recommended by multiple publications including Esquire.
+Luckily, one great Japanese whisky — Suntory Toki — has worked its way into the mainstream, coming recommended by multiple publications and whisky connoisseurs.
 It’s made from a blend of Hakushu white oak cask malt, Chita grain whisky, Yamazaki white oak cask and Spanish oak cask whisky.
 These whiskys come from different time periods, which gives the bottle its name, Toki, meaning “time” in Japanese.

 5. George Dickel Barrel Select Whiskey

 BEST TENNESSEE WHISKEY

-6. High West Campfire
+6. High West Campfire Whiskey